 The type of corrective measure to use on your teeth depends on the extent to which the problem is resolved and your budget.

 Composite veneers conceal tooth flaws such as discoloration, crookedness, stains, chipping, and enamel erosion.
-Veneers cover a small part of the tooth as opposed to crowns, which tend to cover the whole tooth.
+Veneers cover a small part of the tooth instead of crowns, which cover the whole tooth.

-Teeth that are somewhat decent but only need a very little tweaking to improve their appearance could do well with composite veneers.
+Teeth that are somewhat decent but only need minimal tweaking to improve their appearance could do well with composite veneers.

 Your dentist uses one of two ways to apply veneers to your teeth.